nuxeo-sandbox/nuxeo-templaterendering-utils/README.md

 These solutions are provided for inspiration and we encourage customers to use them as code samples and learning resources.

-This is a moving project (no API maintenance, no deprecation process, etc.) If any of these solutions are found to be useful for the Nuxeo Platform in general, they will be integrated directly into platform, not maintained here.
+This is a moving project (no API maintenance, no deprecation process, etc.) If any of these solutions are found to be useful for the Nuxeo Platform in general, they will be integrated directly into the platform, not maintained here.

 ## Licensing

 [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)

 For handling .icl files, this plugin uses a java library, [biweekly](https://github.com/mangstadt/biweekly).
-Its license is business friendly (use it as you want, with the license disclaimer, see below).
+Its license is business-friendly (use it as you want, with the license disclaimer, see below).

 ## About Nuxeo